-You can now jet set in luxury without forking out a cent.
-Learn how to put those Qantas Frequent Flyer points to good use with a Business class upgrade.
+You can now jet set in Business class luxury without forking out a cent courtesy of your Qantas Points.

 Depending on the type of ticket you hold, you may now be eligible to bump that seat up to Business class using purely Qantas points.
 It’s a simple transaction for Qantas Frequent Flyers and the only downside is that not all requests for upgrades get approved, so put in your request and keep those fingers crossed.
 Use this guide to find out how you could use your Qantas Points to travel in luxury on your next holiday.